Prodigy-InfoTech/Machine-Learning-Projects/Diabetes Prediction/README.md

 **GOAL**

 The goal is to predict if a person is having Diabetes or not using the diabetes dataset.
 This dataset contains features as Pregnancies, Glucose, BloodPressure, SkinThickness, BMI, Insulin, DiabetesPedegreeFunction and Age.
-On the basis of these feature, we have to predict the outcome i.e whether a peron has diabetes or not.
+On the basis of this feature, we have to predict the outcome.

 Dataset can be downloaded from [here](https://www.kaggle.com/mathchi/diabetes-data-set)